Smokeless tobacco and cancer

 Tobacco can kill in any guise, regardless of whether you smoke it, chew it or inhale it through a waterpipe.

 For FAQ, fact sheets, news release and other material regarding hubbly bubbly, click here.

 - Call the National Council Against Smoking QUIT Line: 011-720 3145

-- CANSA’s eKick Butt programme is a unique online smoking cessation programme.
+- CANSA’s eKick Butt programme is an online programme to help support you to quit smoking.
 Through a series of emails, surveys and downloads, we will guide you and mentor you as you quit smoking and non-smoking becomes a lifelong habit, not merely the time interval between two cigarettes.
 This programme supplies a series of handy tools – tried and tested – to help you quit for good.
 Click here to read more and join for free…

 Gerda Strauss (Head of Health Programmes CANSA) – Email: email@example.com